 - Digital technology and online components are developmentally appropriate for the grade level.
 For example, 6-8th grade students are able to scroll through each chapter's contents in a straightforward manner.
-Students are given small chunks of information to process at a time. - The 6-8th grade students reading excerpts, activities, labs, and assessments directly align with the TEKS.
-This follows the progression to the next grade level. - The materials include TEKS correlations to each chapter.
+Students are given small chunks of information to process at a time. - Digital technology and online components are aligned with the scope and approach to science knowledge and skill progression.
+For example, 6-8th grade students reading excerpts, activities, labs, and assessments directly align with the TEKS.
+This follows the progression to the next grade level. - Digital technology and online components are aligned with the grade-level scope and approach to science knowledge and skills progression.
+Materials include TEKS correlations to each chapter.
 For example, the Get Started materials include a Table of Contents that outlines the order in which TEKS are taught. - The materials provide a rationale for the age-appropriateness of digital and online components.
 Grades 6-8 materials provide an explanation for the suitability, Explore Simulations, Virtual Field Trips, Interactive Galleries, Virtual Career Fairs, LearnSmart, and WordLab